Chocolate Chickpea Protein Balls (Gluten-Free)

 Ingredients & Substitutions

-Here is everything you need to make the best chocolate chickpea protein bites:
+Here is everything you need to make the chocolate chickpea protein balls:

 Step 1: Blend the Chocolate Dough

-In a food processor add 1 cup chickpeas, 1/3 cup almond butter, 1/4 cup maple syrup, and 2 teaspoons vanilla extract and blend until smooth and creamy.
+In a food processor add 1 cup chickpeas, 1/3 cup almond butter, 1/4 cup maple syrup, and 2 teaspoons vanilla extract and blend until completely smooth with no visible chickpea pieces.

 Add 1/2 cup almond flour, 1/2 cup chocolate protein powder, 2 tablespoons cocoa powder, 2 tablespoons chia seeds, and 1/4 teaspoon salt.
 Mix until a thick dough forms.